chaobrain/brainscale/docs/index.rst

 BrainScale documentation
 ========================

-`BrainScale <https://github.com/brainscale/brainscale>`_ is designed for the scalable online learning of biological spiking neural networks..
+`BrainScale <https://github.com/brainpy/brainscale>`_ is designed for the scalable online learning of biological spiking neural networks.

 ----